 Two popular maxims are “Necessity is the mother of invention” and “Every cloud has a silver lining.”
-The COVID-19 pandemic is certainly a dark cloud, but it does have a silver lining which has resulted in the invention of a new proctoring modality called "Hybrid Virtual Proctoring."
+The COVID-19 pandemic was certainly a dark cloud, but it did have a silver lining which has resulted in the invention of a new proctoring modality called "Hybrid Virtual Proctoring."
 But how does this new modality compare to using video conferencing systems, like Zoom, as a proctoring platform?
 What's the difference?

 Check out this video as I'll be reviewing and comparing the Hybrid Virtual Proctoring modality to Zoom and other video conferencing platforms.

 Don't want to watch the video?
 Keep scrolling to read the video summary below.

 Before we get into more information about Hybrid Virtual Proctoring vs. Zoom and other video conferencing platforms, let's review some background.

 Before the pandemic, there were several “modalities” or ways that learners could take proctored exams.
 Some of these were local, face-to-face modalities such as collegiate or professional testing centers, instructor-as-proctor, and proctoring professionals such as HR Directors at corporations or pastors of churches.
 Other proctoring modalities were done online and included automated virtual proctoring, record and review virtual proctoring, and live, virtual proctoring.

 Shortly before the pandemic started, we had done a survey of test-takers regarding matters related to proctoring.
 On the survey, we asked students to rate the level of psychological deterrent to cheating of all of the proctoring modalities I just mentioned.
 Check out the results below.